paleovar/ClimBayes/README.md

 `library(ClimBayes)`

-For help, type `?ClimBayes` in the [R](https://www.r-project.org/) command line.
-Please also find the package requirements at `?ClimBayes` or in the `DESCRITPION` file of this repository.

 Please also check for new releases of the package and the latest version at Zenodo.

 If you'd like to contribute to the package, you might want to clone it (type `git clone https://github.com/paleovar/ClimBayes.git` in the terminal) and open the `.Rproj` in `RStudio`.
 Please don't hesitate to report issues, bugs, etc. to the authors (maybritt.schillinger(at)iup.uni-tuebingen.de, beatrice.ellerhoff(at)student.uni-tuebingen.de).